jloffler/technical-documentation-page-fcc/README.md

 # Current Task
- - animate navbar
-   - animations should come last in (whole) style sheet
+ - add reduced motion -- should come first in style sheet (desktop)
-   - hide checkbox

 # ToDo
  - add :hover and :focus effect to .nav-button-mask
- - add reduced motion -- should come first in style sheet (desktop)
  - hide nav-button from screen readers
  - scroll navbar when viewport is too short
+ - hide .nav-button checkbox
  - website colours
    - Check Todoist #tech-doc proj. for styling and colours
  - .example-box -- see css tricks